yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 #### tuples_only (or t)

-If *value* is specified, it must be either `on` or `off` which will enable or disable tuples-only mode.
+If *value* is specified, it must be either `on` or `off`, which enables or disables tuples-only mode.
 If *value* is omitted, the command toggles between regular and tuples-only output.
 Regular output includes extra information such as column headers, titles, and various footers.
 In tuples-only mode, only actual table data is shown.

 #### unicode_border_linestyle